 Fresh turkeys often need to be ordered in advance because not all markets carry them.
 They tend to be more expensive than frozen turkeys because they have a short shelf life.
 Because they should only be kept in your refrigerator for about 2 days before roasting, you need to plan carefully.

 Many chefs and home cooks like buying kosher turkeys.
 Making a turkey kosher involves soaking it in a salt brine.
 Kosher turkeys give you the flavor, tenderness and juiciness of brining without requiring the time it takes to brine in your own kitchen.
 If you use a kosher turkey, be sure to omit any salt that may be in the recipe or it will taste too salty.
-(For more on brining, check out our new article and video).
+(For more on brining, check out our new article).

 Free range means that the turkey has been raised in a facility that allows the birds to have access to the outdoors and a yard to walk around.
 Free-range turkeys can be either fresh or frozen.
 It does not imply organic.